Stidner/api-docs/source/index.html.md

 ?>
 ```

 All of the items in this object are strings of CSS hex colors (eg #FFFFFF).
-All of these are 100% optional, but feel free to use them if you wish to
+These are all optional, and only need to be
-customize the checkout design.
+used if the merchant wishes to customize Stidner's checkout design.
 Acceptable values:

 | Key name | Type | R/O/C | Description |
 |---|---|---|---|